iree-gd/iree.gd/README.md

 If you would like to compile LLVM from the source, you'll need to set the `IREE_BUILD_BUNDLED_LLVM` CMake option to `ON` when generating build files with CMake and also initialize the `llvm-project` submodule under the `thirdparty/iree/third_party/llvm-project`.

-After compilation, the library will be in `build/lib` directory.
+After compilation, the library will be outputted directly in the sample (`sample/addons/iree-gd/`) directory.

-If the `COPY_LIBS_TO_SAMPLE` CMake option is `ON`, the library will also be installed into the sample.